youtube-caption/youtube-caption-search/README.md

 3. error pop-ups
     1. no results found
     2. not a proper youtube link to access
-    3. no transcript found for youtube video
+    3. no transcript found for youtube video (found error: change link to cc finder (list:type), and get the required lang-code to display cc)
+    4. drop down for languages